Non-Fazemos-Tamancos-Inc/nft-frontend/README.md

 ## Comments

-During the implementation of the client-side functionality, we focused on creating functional interfaces and integrating them with the required features.
+- During the implementation of the client-side functionality, we focused on creating functional interfaces and integrating them with the required features.
 Some layout adjustments are still required to ensure optimal display on smaller devices, and we plan to make those changes in the subsequent milestones.

-Some of the API mocking was left behind, namely the ones of the admin pages.
+- Some of the API mocking was left behind, namely the ones of the admin pages.
+- Some pages are still due to layout adjustments to better conform with the proposed design.